MicrosoftDocs/defender-docs/defender-for-iot/enterprise-iot-get-started.md

 ---
 title: Get started for Enterprise IoT for Microsoft Defender for IoT in the Defender portal
-description: Learn how to set up and start monitoring enterprise IoT devices using Microsoft Enterprise Defender for IoT in the Microsoft Defender portal. ms.service: defender-for-iot
+description: Learn how to set up and start monitoring enterprise IoT devices using Microsoft Defender for IoT in the Microsoft Defender portal. ms.service: defender-for-iot
 author: limwainstein
 ms.author: lwainstein